GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 must be unique to distinguish the different sections if more than one remote section appears in the file.

+If a configuration option is supported only on primary or only on replica side it will contain a remark.
+If such remark is not specified then the option is supported on both primary and replica.

 gerrit.replicateOnStartup
 :	If true, replicates from all remotes on startup to ensure they
 	are in-sync with this server.
 By default, false.